 Vast areas of brownfield land are now being transformed into new open space.
-Nine Elms on the South Bank will become a green and walkable district with a thoughtfully integrated network of parks, public squares, footpaths, cycle lanes, sports pitches, outdoor shopping areas and a variety of outdoor recreation spaces.
+Nine Elms on the South Bank is becoming a green and walkable district with a thoughtfully integrated network of parks, public squares, footpaths, cycle lanes, sports pitches, outdoor shopping areas and a variety of outdoor recreation spaces.

-Industry leading masterplanners, including Rafael Viñoly, Farrells and Allies & Morrison, are working together to redesign the area and create synergies between neighbouring developments.
-The entire district is now being shaped by the latest place making and urban design principles – creating a pedestrian-centred environment with active, inviting public space, cultural attractions, parks and gardens.
+Industry leading masterplanners, including Rafael Viñoly, Farrells and Allies & Morrison, have worked together to redesign the area and create synergies between neighbouring developments.
+The entire district is now being shaped by the latest placemaking and urban design principles – creating a pedestrian-centred environment with active, inviting public space, cultural attractions, parks and gardens.
 It will be like no other place in London, a strikingly modern and beautifully crafted riverside quarter with a wealth of stunning new architecture.

 The creation of attractive, interesting and well used outdoor space is the central aim of the public realm masterplan.
 The area is being designed not just to cater for local residents and businesses, but to be a leisure, shopping, culture and tourist destination in its own right, attracting visitors from across London and beyond.
-It will be a part of the city centre where people come to relax, shop, play, eat, drink, walk and run.
+It is becoming a place where people come to relax, shop, play, eat, drink, walk and run.

 A continuous green corridor will sweep through the district from west to east – providing a beautifully landscaped, green and car-free pathway from Battersea Power Station all the way to Vauxhall Cross.
 Along its route the park will open out into a variety of open spaces and will extend off into the new developments, linking up with other public squares, shopping parades, hotels, parks and gardens.